dktr0/Punctual/README.md

 Note in the last few example aboves that the 57m "associates" with the "sin" rather than with the * -40 db - so we get a 440 Hz sine wave whose output is then made quieter by being multiplied by -40 dB.
-If instead we wanted to multiply the number used as the frequency of the oscillator we'd used brackets like this:
+If instead we wanted to multiply the number used as the frequency of the oscillator we'd use brackets like this:

 ```
 sin (57m * 0.5); -- frequency is half of the frequency corresponding to 57m